Modes of Delivery

 (Webster, June 2022) Hybrid learning and teaching: the role of Quality Assurance in ensuring accessible and equitable provision

+The design, development, validation, and offering of modules under the four modalities outlined below will be supported as the University realises its strategic intent through the University Education Model.
 These proposed modalities are underpinned by the understanding that TU Dublin seeks to provide its students with digitally enhanced learning experiences that will produce the most sought-after digitally-literate graduates (Strategic Intent 2030, PE1 01).
-Given that the best way to encourage students to develop their digital capabilities is “through ongoing contextualized digital literacy development activities, not as a separate topic or course, but integrated into discipline learning” (Coldwell-Neilson, Times Higher Education 2021), all modules offered at our university going forward will be technology-enabled by design.
+The best way to encourage students to develop their digital capabilities is “through ongoing contextualized digital literacy development activities, not as a separate topic or course, but integrated into discipline learning” (Coldwell-Neilson, Times Higher Education 2021), therefore, all modules offered at TU Dublin are technology-enabled by design.

 - Validation of modules to be delivered through multiple modalities will allow for flexibility, over time, in the offering to students.